Free School Meals

 - Income Based Employment & Support Allowance - letter from DWP/Jobcentre Plus dated within one month of application.

-- Child Tax Credit (without Working Tax Credit and 'annual income as assessed by the Inland Revenue' of below the threshold figure for the year) - All pages of the TC602 Inland Revenue tax credit award notice for the current tax year.
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) - All pages of the TC602 Inland Revenue tax credit award notice for the current tax year.

 - State pension credit - Pension Credit M1000 Award Notice.